-While the expenses to execute the program are minimal, any costs can deter implementation for some community centers or organizations.
-The Healthy for Life® Funding Toolkit provides the knowledge to secure funding to deliver four educational experiences over 2-3 months from funders and local partners (e.g., grocery store, gym, restaurant, etc.).
+While the expenses to execute the program are minimal, any costs can deter implementation for some community centers.
+The Healthy for Life Funding Toolkit equips community center staff with the knowledge to secure funding to deliver four educational experiences over 2-3 months from funders and local partners (i.e., grocery store, gym, restaurant, etc.).
 The optimal amount to execute the experiences is \$2,500.